boucaron/randomstuff/SolarStudy.md

 | 2000W          | 0.8                       | 1250               | 1800                  | 1440                 | 1.25             |

 Please note that since it's a grid-tied inverter, power should be consumed when produced.
 However, coupling this with the possibility of utilizing the Victron Multiplus II to store excess energy in the battery (with some additional losses) makes this a compelling option.
+It is also possible to make the same interesting configuration with 4 * PV Panel 550W, which is in my opinion more interesting because you need less cables, and it takes less area.

 ### Backyard Garden - Power Shed